Know Your Two-Wheeler Brand: Royal Enfield

 This is the story of an iconic brand which soldiered on through many sea changes in the Indian two-wheeler industry and still managed to stay different

-Royal Enfield’s motorcycles are a literal embodiment of nostalgia.
+Heritage motorcycling, that is a term that is played pretty fast and loose nowadays.
+However, when it comes to Royal Enfield, its motorcycles are the literal embodiment of nostalgia.
 The brand has made a huge impact on bikers thanks to the Bullet’s iconic design and the distinctive exhaust note of the older cast-iron motorcycles.
 Here’s how the once-British bikemaker has gone from selling a product in India to selling an idea:

 The iconic Bullet paves the way to India

 K. R. Sundaram Iyer was a businessman from the small town of Tirunelveli, Tamil Nadu.
 In 1949, he opened up Madras Motors in what is now called Chennai to deal with bicycles and motorcycles imported from the UK.
 The company also imported Royal Enfield bikes back in the day.
-It was business as usual in the following years until one day, in 1952, the company hit the motherlode of an order - 500 Royal Enfield Bullet 350 bikes for the Indian Army.
-In its time, the Bullet 350 was well-known to be reliable under diverse riding conditions.
+Business couldn't have been better as Madras Motors received a massive order of 500 Royal Enfield 350s from the Indian Army.
+The Bullet 350 was well-known to be reliable under diverse riding conditions.

 Understandably, there was a healthy demand too, and this led to the brand partnering with Madras Motors to form ‘Enfield India’ in 1955.
 The brand built a factory in Chennai and by the following year, it began assembling Bullets in the country under licence.
 By 1962, the brand started completely manufacturing the Bullet 350 motorcycles at its plant in Chennai.
 The venerable Bullet 350’s demand reached new heights globally and Enfield India reached a full circle as it began exporting motorcycles to the UK itself in 1977.
 Even the Indian Army loved the iconic Bullet and ordered fleets regularly from time to time.
 You can see some of the bikes ply on the roads even today.

-Twelve years later, in 1989, the brand introduced the Bullet 500 boasting of a bigger engine and more power.
-But as Enfield India neared the 90s, it realised its motorcycles lacked the fuel efficiency of its Japanese rivals and hence launched the world’s first mass-manufactured diesel motorcycle, the Enfield Diesel in 1993.
+1989 saw the introduction of the Bullet 500, a bigger engine and more power.
+But as Enfield India neared the 90s, Japanese motorcycles with their 'Fill-It-Shut-It-Forget-It' mantra were trumping the Bullets when it came to fuel efficiency.
+RE's efforts with the Enfield Diesel weren't as successful as it would have it liked it to be.
 It was powered by a 325cc single-cylinder diesel engine plonked into a Bullet 350 chassis.
 Although it offered an incredible fuel efficiency 80kmpl, the inherently clunky nature of the diesel engine and pollution constraints killed the motorcycle eventually.